Writing for the web courses

-Learn how to make your website content more effective
+Learn how to make your website content easier to find, read and understand

-People are ruthless online – if you don’t grab their attention within three seconds, they’re gone.
+People are ruthless online: if you don’t grab their attention within seconds, they’re gone.

 This hands-on writing for the web course will teach you how to: